 So while they are still a good option for people who need coverage for just a few months before another policy begins, they are also available for consumers who might prefer a traditional major medical plan but missed open enrollment.
 Since we’re still in the early years of ACA implementation, there has been considerable confusion about the fact that individual major medical plans are not be available outside of open enrollment, even off-exchange.

 Obamacare has made it much easier for a lot of the previously uninsured population – including those who are temporarily uninsured – to obtain high-quality individual health insurance, in many cases with considerable financial assistance in the form of cost-sharing subsidies and premium subsidies.
 But there are still situations when a short-term policy makes a lot of sense.

-If you’ve experienced a qualifying event under Obamacare, you’ll need to apply for an ACA-compliant policy (on or off-exchange) during your special open enrollment period, which lasts for 60 days in most cases.
+If you experience a qualifying event that triggers a special enrollment period, you’ll need to apply for an ACA-compliant policy (on or off-exchange) during your special open enrollment period, which lasts for 60 days in most cases.
 If you opt for a short-term policy instead, you won’t have the option to switch to an ACA-compliant plan after your open enrollment period ends.
-But if you missed open enrollment and are currently shopping for a plan, a short-term policy will provide you with up to six months of coverage in most states.
+But if you miss open enrollment and find yourself shopping for coverage later in the year without a qualifying event, a short-term policy will provide you with up to six months of coverage in most states.

 A short list of pluses

-With short-term policies, healthy applicants can secure immediate individual and family coverage – plans that can kick in as early as the next day.
+With short-term policies, healthy applicants can secure immediate individual and family coverage, with plans that can kick in as early as the next day.
 If you already know the number of days you will need to be covered, your insurer may allow you to make a single payment for the whole coverage period.

 Short-term plans are typically offered with a selection of premiums, deductibles and benefit maximums.
 The policies are considerably less expensive than ACA-compliant major medical plans, so you may find that you can afford to purchase a plan with a low deductible and a high-benefit maximum.